 Shaw’s spectral imprisonment within an object is indicative of a condition of non-being, one identified by a number of African American thinkers as being crucial to an understanding of the humanistic dynamic of racism.
 To be black, says Calvin L. Warren, is to ‘lack being but have existence’, to ‘inhabit the world in concealment and non-movement’ (2018a: 13).
 Warren’s claim makes a nod to the earlier concept of the veil (‘concealment’) but suggests a further calcification of that position; rather than being able, as Du Bois does, to formulate a position from which to view the world beyond the veil, on Warren’s view the condition of being black prevents autonomous movement.
 In a disturbingly haptic image, he illustrates the subject as being ‘buried deep between layers of metaphysical violence’ (2018a: 29).
 The veil, here, becomes a crushing weight, a burial that paralyses the body and impedes autonomy.
 This movement from insubstantial agency to burial is dramatised in Kunzru’s novel through Shaw’s initial imprisonment within the song; it is perhaps no coincidence here that the business of shellac and vinyl recording involves the terminology of pressing and capturing, thus sealing the voice into a physical object, a ghost in a machine.

 Before thinking about ghosts, however, it is essential to consider the object in which they are trapped.
 Frantz Fanon describes the condition of blackness, in similar terms to Warren, as a matter of being ‘sealed into that crushing objecthood’, and this proves to be a useful way to think about how Kunzru dramatizes musical objectification in White Tears (2008a: 82).
 The pre-war blues of musicians like Charlie Patton and Skip James was not the prevailing and popular African American music of its day, but the form, and the records themselves, became fetishized by a group of primarily white collectors in the 1950s known informally as the Blues Mafia.
-In White Tears we are introduced to Chester Bly, an unscrupulous collector who intimidates elderly African Americans residing in the South into handing over their collections of old shellac 78s; in the dreamlike logic of the novel, he eventually steals a record that turns out to be ‘Graveyard Blues’, the phantom Charlie Shaw song later invented by Seth and Carter.
+In White Tears we are introduced to Chester Bly, an unscrupulous collector who intimidates elderly Southern African Americans into handing over their collections of old shellac 78s; in the dreamlike logic of the novel, he eventually steals a record that turns out to be ‘Graveyard Blues’, the phantom Charlie Shaw song later invented by Seth and Carter.
 Bly dies shortly afterwards in what is implied to be a supernatural murder.
 Bly is a fairly straight parody of the New York-based midcentury Blues collector Jim McKune; like McKune, Bly sets an arbitrary limit on the number of discs in his collection, treats the act of listening as a quasi-religious ritual, and dies in mysterious circumstances.
 Kunzru here parodies those collectors who, according to music researcher and producer Ian Nagoski, fixated on pre-war blues as ‘this quasi-demonic, earthy, raw folk-music thing’ (2014a: 180).
 It is no coincidence that Bly’s fixation on this object is correlated with his dismissal of the selfhood of living African Americans.
 When Shaw’s sister, the lone owner of his record, is described by Bly’s assistant Jumpjim, her selfhood is negated: ‘her substance is absence’ (2017: 168).
 The ontology implied by this substance/absence speaks to Warren’s paradoxical assertion that black people are ‘introduced into the metaphysical world as available equipment in human form’ (2018a: 6).
 Warren’s description, hovering between the poles of metaphysics and equipment, indicates that subjugated condition of being both insubstantial and considered as raw materials, as an object-to-hand.